deel-ai/xplique/README.md

 <details>
 <summary><b>PyTorch with Xplique</b></summary>

-Even though the library was mainly designed to be a Tensorflow toolbox we have been working on a very practical wrapper to facilitate the integration of your PyTorch's model into Xplique's framework!
+Even though the library was mainly designed to be a Tensorflow toolbox we have been working on a very practical wrapper to facilitate the integration of your PyTorch models into Xplique's framework!

 ```python
 import torch